MENU

 “Every day we put pounds of foreign substances (food, drinks, medicines, food supplements) in our mouths.
 However, we hope that the body can distinguish friend from enemy.”
 Elizabeth Lipsky, a well-known American expert in the field of therapeutic nutrition says.
 “The digestive system is the centre of our immune system.
 It controls our metabolism, the synthesis of vitamins and communicates with other systems of the body.”

-For example, intestinal bacteria digest fibre, separating the necessary vitamins and amino acids.
-It is transforming them into forms that are acceptable to the human body.
-Foods rich in dietary fibre, such as whole grains, vegetables and leafy greens, are rightfully considered prebiotic.
+For example, intestinal bacteria digest fibre, separating the necessary vitamins and amino acids and transforming them into forms acceptable to the human body.
+Foods rich in dietary fibre, such as whole grains, vegetables, and leafy greens, are rightfully considered prebiotic.

 Intestinal microflora